MrFums/Valbot/README.md

-# Valbot - Valorant XP Farmer
+# Valbot v1.7

+An XP bot

 Code may be slightly unoptimized.
 If you think you can improve it, please make a pull request.